 It does you no good to go on and on in a seemingly unresolvable financial situation that is doing nothing but causing stress and loss of sleep.
-Likewise, it does your creditors no good to also go on and on, wasting resources trying to collect debt that you simply don't have the resources to pay!
+Likewise, it does your creditors no good to also go on and on, wasting resources trying to collect debt that you simply don't have the ability to pay!

 Step 1, The Stay

 In a similar way, many debtors who fall behind in payments for one reason or another (job loss, medical expenses, adjusted mortgage rates, credit card rate hikes, etc.) find themselves essentially being "tackled" from every side by their creditors.
-The situation is so chaotic with multiple phone calls, late fees, foreclosure threats, lawsuit threats, that nothing productive can really be done.
+The situation is chaotic with multiple phone calls, late fees, foreclosure threats, lawsuit threats, and nothing productive can really be done.
 So, we file a Chapter 7 or 13 petition . . . and the judge blows the whistle and throws a flag onto the field (the stay) to stop the chaos.

 Upon the throwing of that flag, all action on the field must stop and everyone must go back to the sidelines.
 The creditors have to stop calling, the foreclosures have to stop, the threatened repossessions or lawsuits have to stop, and everything is on time-out status.

 After this timeout has been called, you will discharge or reorganize your debts.
 If you have fully secured property, then you have the option to keep your property, such as your car and house by "reaffirming" those secured debts and staying current on your payments to those creditors.
 In a Chapter 7, for debtors with little assets, it is not uncommon for all other debts to be discharged without any redemptive payments.
 In a Chapter 13, a plan of reorganization is proposed to pay as much debt as you can reasonably pay from your disposable income over a 3 to 5 year time period.

 Step 3, The "Discharge" or "Debt Cancellation"